 Years before starting EducatedQuest I was a city planner.
 So, when I started visiting colleges, I became more interested in housing for college students.
 Housing is one of the few college costs that could go up or down, depending on how astute students and families are, even at the point of choosing a college.
 I also like to eat, probably more than I should, so I became more interested in meals and meal plans.

 How can the college costs associated with room and board actually go down?

-Dining services managers are more cooperative with students eating cycles than they were when I was in college.
+Pre-pandemic dining services managers were quite cooperative with students eating cycles.
 Dining halls offer breakfast food during lunch time every day of the week and offer late hours during exam periods.
 They also offer more flexible meal plans.
-Those who like breakfast or lunch twice a day but don’t care for the choices on the dinner menus can eat on their schedule without losing meals.
+Those who like breakfast or lunch twice a day, but don’t care for the choices on the dinner menus can eat on their schedule without losing meals.

 The best way to cut these college costs over time is to drop down to fewer meals, learn to make healthy foods (even I could make a salad or buy wheat bread for toast) and exercise.